-ECN 2041 Macroeconomic Principles (3) One more course not in Economics from the approved General Education courses in the Social/Behavioral sciences category.
+Macroeconomic Principles (3) ECN 2041 One more course not in Economics from the approved General Education courses in the Social/Behavioral sciences category.

-Any two courses may be taken from the Physical/Biological Sciences category.
+Any two courses may be taken from the approved General Education courses in the Physical/Biological Sciences category.